What Color Does Pink and Green Make?

 What Three Colors Make Pink?

 Pink is even more complicated.
 Some people think it's about what three colors make pink, but you can get away with using just two - red and white.
-Slowly add white to a bit of red until you get the shade of pink you're looking for.
+By slowly adding white to red, you can get many shades of pink.

 Using Pink and Green for Holidays